Learn from Caliber’s CEO Chris Loeffler as he provides insightful Opportunity Zone knowledge and explains how this program can benefit you.

 You Cannot Afford to Wait and See

-Short and long-term capital gains derived from any source are eligible for the program benefits but must be invested into the program within 180 days of being realized to qualify.
-There was some flexibility for investors recognizing gains from a partnership or S corporation, with the clock set to December 31.
-That 180-day window closes June 28, 2019.
+Short and long-term capital gains derived from any source are eligible for the program benefits.
+However, they must be invested into the program within 180 days of being realized to qualify.

 Seek An Experienced Fund Manager